Dam998/shopify-monitor/README.md

 * Keywords to filter products
 * Proxies
-* Notify and manage if a site ban the script
+* Notify and manage if a site bans you
 * and more